About Coffee - Pendle

 Menu

 Here you will find the menu of About Coffee in Pendle.
-At the moment, there are 19 meals and drinks on the menu.
+At the moment, there are 19 menus and drinks on the menu.

 Located on Colne's bustling High Street among independent shops, About Coffee is a charming coffee shop and purveyor of fine teas and coffees.
 We offer a wide selection of delicious coffee, loose-leaf teas, chai, real Belgian hot chocolates, and refreshing cold drinks.
 Indulge in a sweet treat, cake, or toasted snack as the perfect accompaniment.
 Choose from our 19 varieties of freshly roasted Arabica coffee beans, available in single origin or blended options.
 Visit our website to bring barista-quality coffee to your home, office, or workplace.